codegourmet/structure_compare/README.md

 ## General

 Use case: you're writing an API response or a JSON export and want to unit test it.
+Optionally you can ignore the leaf values or any hash key types/order (see below).

+Gives error results with the path to where exactly the structures differ.

+This README file is mirrored on [my blog](http://blog.codegourmet.de/2015/05/21/comparing-deeply-nested-structures/)

 ## Installation